radiovisual/node-oauth-error/readme.md

 ## Why?

-For some reason, the popular [oauth](https://github.com/ciaranj/node-oauth) module returns object literals instead of Error() objects, so this module simply converts node-oauth object-literal errors into actual Error() objects. *See oauth [#250](https://github.com/ciaranj/node-oauth/issues/250), [#84](https://github.com/ciaranj/node-oauth/pull/84), and [#155](https://github.com/ciaranj/node-oauth/pull/155)*
+For some reason, the popular [oauth](https://github.com/ciaranj/node-oauth) module returns object literals instead of `Error()` objects, so this module simply converts oauth object-literal errors into actual `Error()` objects. *See oauth [#250](https://github.com/ciaranj/node-oauth/issues/250), [#84](https://github.com/ciaranj/node-oauth/pull/84), and [#155](https://github.com/ciaranj/node-oauth/pull/155).*

 ## Contribute

-This module is in the very beginning stages of development.
-I made it to satisfy a need in a specific project, but I would love to see this module grow to its full potential.
-Please test this module in your projects and open issues or send pull requests if you would like to extend/improve its functionality. :smile:
+Please test this module in your projects and open issues or send pull requests if you would like to improve, extend or fix anything in this module. :smile:

 ## Install